 • With approval from your supervisor, if you work more than 5 but less than 6 hours per day, you may voluntarily waive your lunch period by completing the Meal Waiver form below and submitting it with your timecard.
 Meal Waiver Form

 |Work Period||< 3.5 hrs.||3.5-6 hrs.||6-10 hrs.||10-14 hrs.||+14 hrs.|

 |30 min. meal break req'd||NO||1||2||3||4|

-• Under no circumstances as prohibited by law and College policy are student employees allowed to skip meal periods and breaks in order to leave early.
-It is critical that student employees comply with state wage and hour regulations.
+• Under no circumstances as prohibited by law and College policy should you skip meal periods and breaks in order to leave early.
+It is critical that you comply with state wage and hour regulations.

-• Students who get paid an hourly wage are eligible for overtime pay if they work in excess of 8 hours per day and/or 40 consecutive hours during the week.
+• If you are paid an hourly wage, you are eligible for overtime pay if you work in excess of 8 hours per day and/or 40 consecutive hours during the week.
 Overtime pay is one and a half times the regular hourly rate and must be approved in advance of working.

-• Students workers are NOT eligible for paid holidays during the school year.
+• You are NOT eligible for paid holidays during the school year.
 In order to be eligible for summer holiday pay, a student employee must meet ALL the following criteria: